bhrutledge/exploring-venv/slides.md

 ## Assumptions

-You've got Python 3 installed
+You've got Python 3 installed on macOS or Linux

-You're not using Python on Windows

 You're somewhat familiar with a Unix-like command line